 As a teacher I am always looking for the lesson.
 As a scientist I want answers.
 I need to know the explanation; just the facts, if you please.
 I am admittedly destination and product oriented.
 My patience all too easily becomes thread-bare in what I perceive as the waiting for something that feels more permanent.

 God on the other hand is more about the journey—often allowing a great distance between our question and His answer.

 God on the other hand is more about the journey—often allowing a great distance between our question and His answer.
 He is a God of process; forever in the business of making all things new.

 I need to be reminded that God alone is the potter.
 I am merely the clay.
 He knows the plans He has for my life.
 In His wisdom He may elect to reshape me when and how He chooses, for His glory and ultimately for my good.
 He knows the circumstances and path that will serve to transform me into a thing of beauty —more akin to the likeness of His Son.

 But we have this treasure in jars of clay, to show that the surpassing power belongs to God and not to us.
 We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed…

 2 Corinthians 4:7-9

-What that means in practical terms, is that He may change up my life, stretch me in new directions, and set me on a new course according to His perfect love and plan for my life.
+What that means in practical terms, is that He may change up my life, stretch me in new directions, or even set me on an unfamiliar course according to His perfect love and plan for my life.
 It may not always be pleasant.
 It may include loss and even sorrow.

 In a life that is unpredictable and ever evolving, I must learn to anchor myself to the only solid, unchanging and eternal One who holds my very breath in His hands.
 Ultimately, my purpose and identity must be defined by Him and through Him alone.